 Links to Third-Party Web Sites

 We may provide links and pointers to websites maintained by other companies or third-party websites.
-From time to time, we may provide materials from other parties or companies on this website.
+From time to time, we may provide materials from other parties or companies on the Services.

 Know that these third-party websites are independently owned and operated by someone other than EDH.
 These websites have their own privacy practices and policies.
 We provide these materials and links to other websites “as-is” and without warranties of any kind, either express or implied.